|Values are valid only on day of printing.|

-This assay was designed to screen for and confirm by gas chromatography-mass spectrometry (GC-MS) the following drugs:
+This assay was designed to screen for and confirm by gas chromatography-mass spectrometry (GC-MS) or liquid chromatography-tandem mass spectrometry (LC-MS/MS) the following drugs:

 Detecting drug abuse involving amphetamines, cocaine, marijuana, opiates, and phencyclidine